CX & Design, Data & Intelligence March 11, 2021

 Focus on discovering information rather than solving problems at this stage and, once you have collected all the pain points, start thinking about how challenges can turn into opportunities.
 For example, if multiple departments have mentioned disjointed technology and issues with creating new accounts, make a note to explore single sign-on.
 Focus on internal infrastructure and processes, and how they fuel external experiences.
 Immerse yourself in the business as an employee and as a customer.
 Determine the goals for each type of customer and figure out the on and offline touchpoints to achieving them.
 Likewise, for new business prospects.

 Pro tip: Don’t underestimate how diverse a B2B customer base is.
 The more businesses understand the extent of their services and how products flow throughout the distribution chain to end users, the faster the discovery phase will run.
 Before researchers can even begin fieldwork speaking with customers, they need to have a general understanding of the journeys they usually take.
 Streamline this step by prepping information before by working with a UX consultant; jot down the types of people that use products and how their application differs.
-For example, a C-suite at a distributor centre will interact with business channels differently than an engineer at a heating and ventilation company.
+For example, a C-suite at a distributor center will interact with business channels differently than an engineer at a heating and ventilation company.

 #2 Conduct in-depth research

 Gather quantitative and qualitative insights.
-Analyse the digital estate.
-Use heat mapping technology to examine user behaviour and review analytics to find out what pages are most popular.
+Analyze the digital estate.
+Use heat mapping technology to examine user behavior and review analytics to find out what pages are most popular.
 Run surveys to collect general feedback and narrow down a selection of people to speak with.
-Conduct one-on-one interviews and pilot a diary study with a dedicated group.
+Conduct one-on-one interviews and pilot a calendar study with a dedicated group.
 Check-in regularly to find out how they’re interacting with the business and record all instances, whether that involves having a subpar experience with a sales representative or not being able to find a product online.
 Pay attention to customer expectations and how opinions vary per type.
 The final phase is user testing.
 Log onto systems with the customer, have them take you through their journeys and explain what they like and dislike.
 Ask if they’ve seen better features within the industry and what would improve their experience.
 Highlight key points of frictions and if the software is also being used internally, observe if the frustrations are shared.

 Pro tip: There is a misconception of cold, transactional interactions in the B2B world but throughout research, we observe a lot of close personal relationships.
 Business success is linked to customer success, so trust leads to a more productive business.
 Knowing your customers in a digital world can be an issue when people become numbers to a business.
 At the end of the day people buy into people, adding heart and personality into the process builds a human connection.